Garethp/Mods-of-Mistria-Installer/README.md

 objects with the same ID and they both have `overwrites_other_mod` set to `false`, the installer will warn the user that these two mods probably conflict with each other.

+For more details on what goes inside the `data` key, take a look at the official documentation [here](https://github.com/NPC-Studio/fom-sdk/blob/main/CREATING_OBJECTS_AND_ITEMS.md#adding-a-new-object).

 Here's an example file:

 ```json